-- Now that the Resource Management Act amendments have been enacted, staff are working through the implications of these. - 75 It will be important to ensure that the Council's RMA delegations to staff accurately reflect the new provisions of the Act.
+- Now that the Resource Management Act amendments have been enacted, staff are working through the implications of these.
+A report was presented to Council at its meeting on 21 June 2017 explaining the key changes. - 80 It will be important to ensure that the Council's RMA delegations to staff accurately reflect the new provisions of the Act.
 A report seeking approval for consequential amendments to these delegations is being developed.
-This is important to enable staff to give effect to new provisions such as streamlined processing times for simple consents. - The Ministry for the Environment presented a seminar on the new National Planning Templates under the amended legislation at ICC on 21 June 2017, which a number of staff attended, although these are in their early stages and therefore the information provided was fairly general.
+This is important to enable staff to give effect to new provisions such as streamlined processing times for simple consents. - The Ministry for the Environment presented a seminar on the new National Planning Templates under the amended legislation at ICC on 21 June 2017, which a number of staff attended, although these are in their early stages and the information provided was hence fairly general.